adrianskelton/Project1/README.md

 On the accomodation page there is are clearly visible book now buttons that link the user to airbnb pages to book the accomodation selected, these also have the correct aria labels so that visually impaired users know which accomodation option they are selecting to book.
 The contact page has more contact details available as well as a contact us form and a map showing directions to the accomodation.

 ### Make the above equally user friendly on all available devices
-By using appropriate media queries to adjust the website to all screen sizes and using flexbox to adapt wider screeen content down to smaller sized content better suited to columns instead of row layout.
-I made a media query with a breakpoint for screen sizes below 1000px and tested this on chrome and it seems the best option for the user experience.
+By using appropriate media queries to adjust the website to all screen sizes and using flexbox to adapt wider screen content down to smaller sized content better suited to columns instead of row layout.
+I made a media query with a break point for screen sizes below 1000px and tested this on chrome and it seems the best option for the user experience.

 ## Design